Theoretical Foundations of Conformal Prediction: Properties of dCE

 \subsection{Comparing dCE and ECE}

-Our next result shows that dCE is always bounded by ECE---we can interpret this as saying that dCE is a strictly weaker notion of calibration than ECE. \begin{proposition} For any distribution $P$ on $\cX\times\{0,1\}$ and any function $f: \cX \to [0,1]$, $\textnormal{dCE}(f) \le \textnormal{ECE}(f)$. \end{proposition} \begin{proof}[Proof of Proposition~\ref{prop:dce_less_ece}] By definition of dCE, we have
+Our next result shows that dCE is always bounded by ECE---we can interpret this as saying that dCE is a strictly weaker notion of calibration than ECE. \begin{proposition}[Relating ECE and dCE] For any distribution $P$ on $\cX\times\{0,1\}$ and any function $f: \cX \to [0,1]$, $\textnormal{dCE}(f) \le \textnormal{ECE}(f)$. \end{proposition} \begin{proof}[Proof of Proposition~\ref{prop:dce_less_ece}] By definition of dCE, we have

 where the infimum is taken over all perfectly calibrated functions $g$.
-One such function $g$ is the true conditional mean, $g^*(x) = \E[Y \mid f(X) = f(x)]$.
+One such function $g$ is the true conditional mean given $f(X)$, i.e., $g^*(x) = \E[Y \mid f(X) = f(x)]$.
 With this choice, we have

-\end{proof} The inequality in this bound can sometimes be extremely loose, as in the following example. \begin{example} Returning to the setting of Example~\ref{example:discontinuity_ECE}, recall that the constant function $f(x) = 1/2$ is a perfectly calibrated, while $f_\epsilon(x) = \frac{1-\epsilon}{2} + \epsilon x$ is a small perturbation with high ECE.
+\end{proof} The inequality in this bound can sometimes be extremely loose, as in the following example. \begin{example}[Discontinuity of ECE, revisited] Returning to the setting of Example~\ref{example:discontinuity_ECE}, recall that the constant function $f(x) = 1/2$ is a perfectly calibrated, while $f_\epsilon(x) = \frac{1-\epsilon}{2} + \epsilon x$ is a small perturbation with high ECE.
 On the other hand, for dCE, we have

 \end{example} In particular, this example highlights that, unlike ECE, the dCE measure of miscalibration \emph{is} continuous: by definition, for any functions $f$ and $g$, we have

 That is, dCE is $1$-Lipschitz with respect to the $L_1(P)$ norm on functions.